inesortega/neuralGAM/README.md

 neuralGAM is based on Deep Neural Networks, and depends on Tensorflow and Keras packages.
 Therefore, a working Python>3.9 installation is required.

-When loading the package, it will automatically generate a working conda environment with Keras and Tensorflow installed.
+When installing the package, the process will automatically generate a working conda environment with Keras and Tensorflow installed.

 ## Sample usage

-In the following example, we use the sample synthetic dataset and fit a neuralGAM model with a single layer with 1024 units.
+In the following example, we use synthetic data to showcase the performance of neuralGAM by fitting a model with a single layer with 1024 units.

 ```
 n <- 24500